47 dead, dozens feared missing as storm lashes Philippines

 Citing reports from mayors, governors and disaster-response officials, Sinarimbo said 27 died mostly by drowning and landslides in Datu Odin Sinsuat town, 10 in Datu Blah Sinsuat town and five in Upi town, all in Maguindanao.

-A death toll of 67 in Maguindanao on Friday night was recalled by authorities after discovering some double counting of casualties.
+An official death count of 67 in Maguindanao on Friday night was recalled by authorities after discovering some double counting of casualties.

-The unusually heavy rains flooded several towns in Maguindanao and outlying provinces in a mountainous region with marshy plains.
+The unusually heavy rains flooded several towns in Maguindanao and outlying provinces in a mountainous region with marshy plains, which become like a catch basin in a downpour.
 Floodwaters rapidly rose in many low-lying villages, forcing some residents to climb onto their roofs, where they were rescued by army troops, police and volunteers, Sinarimbo said.

 The stormy weather in a large swath of the country prompted the coast guard to prohibit sea travel in dangerously rough seas as millions of Filipinos planned to travel over a long weekend to visit the tombs of relatives and for family reunions on All Saints’ Day in the largely Roman Catholic nation.
 Several domestic flights have also been cancelled, stranding thousands of passengers.

+At mid-day, the storm was tracked over the central province of Marinduque with sustained winds of 95 kilometers (59 miles) per hour and gusts of up to 130 kph (81 mph) and moving southwestward toward the densely populated capital, Manila, forecasters said.

-Dozens of provinces and cities were under storm alerts including the capital, Manila, which could be hit directly by the storm later Saturday, Vicente Manalo, who heads the government’s weather agency, told the AP.
+Dozens of provinces and cities were under storm alerts including Manila, which could be hit directly by the storm later Saturday, Vicente Manalo, who heads the government’s weather agency, told the AP.

-More than 7,000 people were protectively evacuated away from the path of the storm, which was not expected to strengthen into a typhoon as it approached land, government forecasters and other officials said.
+More than 7,000 people were protectively evacuated away from the path of the storm, which was not expected to strengthen into a typhoon after it blew inland, government forecasters and other officials said.

 About 20 typhoons and storms batter the Philippine archipelago each year.
 It is located on the Pacific “Ring of Fire,” a region along most of the Pacific Ocean rim where many volcanic eruptions and earthquakes occur, making the nation one of the world’s most disaster-prone.